tundraka/tundraka.github.io/classes/LearningHowToLearn/W04-HowToBecomeABetterLearner.md

 demean your efforts.
 If you fail a test you may also encounter critics that may say that you don't have what it takes.

-We're often told that empathy is universally beneficial, but **it's not.
+We're often told that empathy is universally beneficial, but **it's not**.
 It's important to learn to switch on an occasional cool dispassion that helps you to not only focus on what you're trying to learn, but also to tune people out if you discover their interest lie in undercutting you, such undercutting is all